 Masindi – Murchison Falls National Park

-After a quick stop in the city of Kampala, we head in the direction of The Murchison Falls National Park.
-Also referred to as the Kabaraga Falls, Murchison Falls is a waterfall found on the course of the great Nile and are located within the Murchison National Park.
+After meeting your crew this morning, we head in the direction of The Murchison Falls National Park.
+Also referred to as the Kabaraga Falls, Murchison Falls is a waterfall found on the course of the great Nile and is located within the Murchison National Park.
 The park is recognized as one of the best National Parks in Uganda.
 After settling into our accommodation in Masindi, your guide will brief you on the activities for the following day.